paultanger/Fraud_Detection/readme.md

 <br>

 ##  Web app
 We developed and host a web app to enable review of the data and the model predictions.
-This web app is implemented in python using Flask.
+This web app is implemented in python using Flask and deployed on a AWS EC2 instance.

 ## Code overview
 * in `src/load_json_to_db.py` loads the original data into these tables: